-000 Breach notification documentation for any breaches that occur.
-Regulatory compliance correspondence and assessment reports.
-Physical security maintenance records.
-Information systems activity reviews, decisions made, and investigations conducted.
-Log records pertaining to views and updates of ePHI.
-Contingency plans in effect during the retention period.
-Contingency plan tests.
-Change Control Forms (approved) u Chain of Custody Records of the movements of hardware and electronic media used to store ePHI, including the receipt of any new hardware or electronic media storing ePHI.
-This record should contain, at a minimum, the name of the person responsible for the item, the location of the item, and any movement of the item. dures: All HIPAA documentation will be identified and categorized to facilitate document retention and availability.
-HIPAA documentation will be stored in appropriately secured and environmentally controlled facilities.
-This shall include both physical documents and electronic documents.
-The names of the agency's HIPAA Privacy and Security Officers will be conspicuously posted in TCS 's waiting room.
-This information will also be included in the agency's HIPAA Notice of Privacy Practices, which is contained in the client orientation packet.
-Each client is asked to sign and date a Receipt of Acknowledgement of TCS 's HIPAA Notice of Privacy Practices.
-This completed document, when received in our office, will be scanned and stored in accordance with our data retention policy.
-Training on HIPAA Policies and Procedures is provided at the time of new hire orientation, and annually thereafter at the agency's All Staff Training, which occurs every June.
-Following each training, all employees will be asked to sign off on a Training Verification Form, which is retained in the employee's personnel file.
-HIPAA Policies and Procedures are contained in a binder that is stored in TCS's central administrative office.
-In addition to remaining available in the administrative office, HIPAA Policies and Procedures will be electronically distributed via an agency wide email once per calendar year.
-Monthly minutes from the HIPAA Committee meetings will be stored in a binder in TCS's administrative office.
-Record Release Tracker is an electronic database containing a record of all Protected Health Information that has been released by the agency.
+- □ Incident documentation for any privacy and security incidents that occur. - Breach notification documentation for any breaches that occur. - Q Regulatory compliance correspondence and assessment reports. - D Physical security maintenance records. - □ Information systems activity reviews, decisions made, and investigations conducted. - Log records pertaining to views and updates of ePHI. - Contingency plans in effect during the retention period. - Contingency plan tests. - □ Change Control Forms (approved) - □ Chain of Custody Records of the movements of hardware and electronic media used to store ePHI, including the receipt of any new hardware or electronic media storing ePHI.
+This record should contain, at a minimum, the name of the person responsible for the item, the location of the item, and any movement of the item.

+- All HIPAA documentation will be identified and categorized to facilitate document retention and availability. - □ HIPAA documentation will be stored in appropriately secured and environmentally controlled facilities.
+This shall include both physical documents and electronic documents. - □ The names of the agency's HIPAA Privacy and Security Officers will be conspicuously posted in TCS's waiting room.
+The HIPAA Privacy Officer's contact information will also be included in the agency's HIPAA Notice of Privacy Practices, which is contained in the client orientation packet. - Each client and/or guardian signs and dates the consent for evaluation/treatment form which includes general HIPAA information as well as the company website to access more detailed HIPAA information, including the HIPAA Notice of Privacy Practices.
+The completed consent, when received in our office, will be scanned and stored in accordance with our data retention policy. - Training on HIPAA Policies and Procedures is provided at the time of new hire orientation, and annually thereafter at the agency's All Staff Training.
+Following each training, all employees will be asked to sign off on a Training Verification Form, which is retained in the employee's personnel file. - HIPAA Policies and Procedures are contained in a binder that is stored in TCS's central administrative office.
+In addition to remaining available in the administrative office, HIPAA Policies and Procedures will be maintained on the company's website and will be accessible to all employees.
+An annual all staff email notifying staff of the updated HIPAA Policies and Procedures will be sent out annually at the time of the completed review. - Record Release Tracker is an electronic database containing a record of all Protected Health Information that has been released by the agency.
 It details by whom the request was made, provides verification that proper authorization has been granted, and indicates to whom the information was provided, as well as the date of the disclosure.
-All information contained in Record Release Tracker will be retained in accordance with our data retention policy.
-The HIPAA Privacy Officer will review the status of HIPAA-related documentation annually.
-Updated versions of HIPAA-related documentation will be made available to all employees as appropriate.
-Record Retention - Hard copies of client mental health records and other documents containing PHI will be stored in locked filing cabinets for the duration of the document retention policy.
-No hard copy documents will be destroyed without verifying compliance with this policy.
-Data backup system will be implemented with appropriate backup job schedules and electronic data retention policies for ePHI to comply with this policy.
+All information contained in Record Release Tracker will be retained in accordance with our data retention policy. - The HIPAA Security and Privacy Officer will review the status of HIPAA-related documentation annually. - Updated versions of HIPAA-related documentation will be made available to all employees as appropriate. - Record Retention Hard copies of client mental health records and other documents containing PHI will be stored in locked filing cabinets for the duration of the document retention policy.
+No hard copy documents will be destroyed without first creating an electronic, saved version of the documents. - □ Data backup system will be implemented with appropriate backup job schedules and electronic data retention policies for ePHI to comply with this policy.